 It may sound complex but the whole process takes less than a second if the retailer uses an advanced tech solution.

-In case the retailer wants to prevent visitor from leaving, he can offer his customers even more personalization, enriched with behavioral research.
+In case the retailer wants to prevent a visitor from leaving, he can offer his customers even more personalization, enriched with behavioral research.

 Dynamic Pricing with Personalization and Behavioral Research